faanross/faanross.github.io/content/posts/course01.md

 So moving on to the rest of the log entries we'll notice some other commands we ran.
 First there is the `ps` command we used to get the process ID for `rufus.exe`.
 However, since as I mentioned before this is not expected to occur in an actual attack we can ignore this.

-We then see the log entry for the script that actually injected the malicious DLL into `rufus.exe`, again something we would expect to see in an actual attack.
+We then see the log entry for the command that actually injected the malicious DLL into `rufus.exe`, again something we would expect to see in an actual attack.

 {{< figure src="/img/image093.png" title="" class="custom-figure" >}}